Scott Quigley: The New Saints

-Quigley joined New Saints in 2009 on a three year scholarship programme.
-He went on loan to Cymru Alliance side Caersws in September 2011, though inadvertently cost the "Bluebirds" a three point deduction after the club made an error during his registration.
+Quigley joined New Saints in 2009 on a three-year scholarship programme.
+He went on loan to Cymru Alliance side Caersws in September 2011, though inadvertently cost the "Bluebirds" a three-point deduction after the club made an error during his registration.
 He signed a two-year professional contract with TNS in May 2012.
 He made his debut for the club on 12 September, coming on as an 86th-minute substitute for Simon Spender in a 1–0 defeat at Prestatyn Town.
 On 11 October 2012, he joined Welsh Premier League rivals Carmarthen Town on a one-month loan deal.
-He made an "explosive start" to his time at Richmond Park, helping to create a goal a minute after coming on as a half-time substitute during at 4–2 defeat to Connah's Quay Nomads.
+He made an "explosive start" to his time at Richmond Park, helping to create a goal a minute after coming on as a half-time substitute during a 4–2 defeat to Connah's Quay Nomads.
 He made five appearances for Mark Aizlewood's "Old Gold", and went on to make a total of seven appearances for TNS by the end of the 2012–13 season as the Oswestry based club won the league title by a 22-point margin over Airbus UK Broughton.

 On 16 August 2013, he went out on loan to Cymru Alliance side Cefn Druids.
 He scored two goals in six appearances for TNS during the 2013–14 campaign, with his first goals for the club coming in a 9–1 victory at Bangor City on 18 April.
 TNS again won the league under the stewardship of Craig Harrison, this time finishing 14 points clear of second-place Airbus UK Broughton.
 On 22 July 2014, he appeared in the UEFA Champions League for the first time, during the second round of qualification, as the Saints lost 2–0 at home to Slovakian side ŠK Slovan Bratislava.
 He was named as the club's Young Player of the Year for the 2014–15 season, having scored 12 goals in 36 games.
 He also won his third Welsh Premier League title as TNS finished 18 points ahead of runners-up Bala Town.
 Two of his goals came in the final of the Welsh League Cup on 25 January, as the Saints triumphed 3–0 over Bala Town.
 On 2 May, he appeared as a 71st-minute substitute for Adrian Cieslewicz in the final of the Welsh Cup at Latham Park, which ended in a 2–0 victory over Newtown to secure TNS the domestic treble.